Layer 2 VPN

 There are several challenges with traditional Layer 2 VPNs.
 They do not offer an ALL-active per-flow redundancy model, traffic can loop between PEs, MAC flip-flopping may occur, and there is the duplication of BUM traffic (BUM = Broadcast, Unknown unicast, and Multicast).

 In the diagram below, a CE has an Ethernet bundle terminating on two PEs: PE1 and PE2.
-The problem with the pseudowires VPLS data plane learning approach is that PE1 receives traffic on one of the bundle member links and will be sent over the full mesh of PW, eventually learned by PE2.
+The problem with the pseudowires VPLS data plane learning approach is that PE1 receives traffic on one of the bundle member links.
+The traffic is sent over the full mesh of PW and eventually learned by PE2.
 PE2 cannot know if traffic originated on CE1, and PE2 will return it.
 CEs also get duplicated BUM traffic.

 L2 VPN